Planning

 When a Granny Flat Stops Being a Granny Flat

-At 90m², a so-called granny flat starts to function less like dependent accommodation and more like distributed infill housing.
+At 90m², a so-called granny flat starts to function less like dependent accommodation and more like a potential form of distributed infill housing.
 The deeper question is occupancy logic, not just built form.

 2026-03-20 · Shu Guo · 1 min